 The fourth Ferrari cavalcade took place in June this year and saw over 100 Ferraris owners take to the roads of Rome and surrounds in their “Prancing Horses”.
 The five day event took the drivers on a beautiful route beside lakes and sea as well as to the Vallelunga racing circuit where they got to put their horsepower to the test.
 Included in the festivities were al fresco nighttime dinners in the city, fireworks and a Vatcican City Soiree.
 What a spectacular way for the brand to create a close bond with its clients and form a tight-knit community among Ferrari owners.

 5) Mitsubishi’s Design Challenge, Japan

 The Japanese car manufacturer holds annual internal corporate events aimed at encouraging employee creativity and motivation.
 With the motto “your inspirations light up the future”, their Design Challenge is automobile-focused and has seen some interesting innovations offered by staff.
-One example is a accident-preventing car that can turn into a suitcase.
+One example is a car with a built-in fridge to keep food fresh; another is an accident-preventing car that can turn into a suitcase.
 The five events demonstrate how varied corporate events can be.
-The one thing that all Event Planning Software can help you plan an incredible event.
+The one thing that all corporare events do have in common is superb event planning and management.
+Software has taken event planning to new levels.
+Contact us to find out how corporate Event Planning Software can help you plan an incredible event.